 Louisville & N.R.
 Co. v.
 Crady, 254 Ky.
 561, 71 S.W.2d 979, 980 (1934).
-Because the fire spread due to a hole in the structure's attic, and because the property owner had no notice of the hole, the court reversed the allocation of damages against the owner and remanded for further determination by the trial court.
+The fire spread after the property owner's oven, which was regularly used for heating purposes, caught fire.
+Plaintiff, whose property was damaged by the fire, alleged that the fire resulted from a hole in the structure's attic but the hole was not discovered until after the fire.
+Because the property owner was using ordinary care and had no notice of the hole, the court reversed the allocation of damages against the owner and remanded for further determination by the trial court.
 Id.